maxamundsen/previous/README.md

 The code that drives your website / application should be specialized to fit the problems you are trying to solve.
 By subscribing to a framework, you lock yourself into a set of rules that may not align with those problems.
-A reference codebase such as Saral provides all the tools you need to get up and running quickly, while proving the flexibily to change things on your own accord.
+A reference codebase such as Previous provides all the tools you need to get up and running quickly, while proving the flexibily to change things on your own accord.

 ### Primary Benefits